mngu2382/mngu2382.github.io/content/posts/cat-and-mouse.md

 <img style="margin-right:1em;max-width:40%;" alt="Cat and Mouse cover" src="/static/images/Front_cover_of_Penguin_1975_Reprint_of_Günter_Grass_novella_Cat_and_Mouse.jpg" align="left"/>

-_Apologies reader: this is pathetic, needs a rewrite._

 _Cat and Mouse_ is the second title in the _Danzig Triology_, and my
 first, by G&uuml;nter Grass.